PokeAPI/pokeapi/pokemon_v2/README.md

 ## Genders
-Genders were introduced in Generation II for the purposes of breeding pokémon but can also rsult in visual differences or even different evolutionary lines.
+Genders were introduced in Generation II for the purposes of breeding pokémon but can also result in visual differences or even different evolutionary lines.
 Check out [Bulbapedia](http://bulbapedia.bulbagarden.net/wiki/Gender) for greater detail.

 ### GET api/v2/gender/{id or name}